Pesquisar

 Example:

-The ideal utilization ratio: Most credit experts recommend keeping your utilization below 30%, with the best scores typically associated with utilization under 10%.
+Experts recommend keeping your credit utilization below 30%, with the best credit scores typically seen under 10%.

 Financial Flexibility and Emergency Preparedness

-• More rewards earning potential (if you pay in full each month)
+• Increased rewards potential (as long as you pay off your balance each month)

 Perceived Creditworthiness

-Higher credit limits signal to other lenders that financial institutions trust you with larger amounts of credit, potentially making future credit applications smoother.
+Higher credit limits send a strong signal to other lenders that you are trusted to handle larger amounts of credit responsibly.
+This can:

 7 Proven Strategies to Increase Your Credit Limit